tacobayle/terraformVmwContentLibrary/README.md

 # vmwContentLibrary

 ## Goals
-Deploy a content library and populate it with files
+TF plan to deploy a content library and populate it with files

 ## Prerequisites:
 - TF is installed